 But, where there are humans, there is hope.
 Hope that the International Red Cross delegation would see the horrors.
 Would smell the death.
 Would see the hope.

-The Red Cross Visit
+The Red Cross Visit to Terezin

 Called “The Führer Gives a City to the Jews,” the video shows children playing and men engaging in a futbol match.
 The ghetto looks like a quaint village.